mui/mui-x/docs/data/data-grid/master-detail/master-detail.md

 :::warning
 Always memoize the function provided to `getDetailPanelContent` and `getDetailPanelHeight`.
-The grid depends on the referential value of these props to cache their values and optimize the rendering.
+The Data Grid depends on the referential value of these props to cache their values and optimize the rendering.

 ```tsx
 const getDetailPanelContent = React.useCallback(() => { ... }, []);